 With more than 2,700 rules in the Social Security handbook, it’s easy to see why many Americans don’t feel they are adequately prepared to make this important decision.

 Another important reason to optimize is that nearly three in four Americans say Social Security is their top source of expected retirement income for out-of-pocket health care costs.
-And one third of retirees without a financial advisor say health care costs keep them from living the retirement they expected.
-That compares to just 13 percent of retirees with a financial advisor.
+And one third of retirees without a financial professional say health care costs keep them from living the retirement they expected.
+That compares to just 13 percent of retirees with a financial professional.

 And the problem is only going to get worse.
 Health care costs for a middle-income healthy couple retiring next year at full retirement age will take up 69 percent of their Social Security benefits.
 But 10 years from now it will jump to 98 percent, and in 20 years they would need 127 percent of their Social Security benefits to cover their health care costs in retirement.

 How to file for Social Security is one of the most important and complex decisions you’ll make in your lifetime.
-Educate yourself on Social Security with our resources, then work with your advisor to make the best decision for you and your retirement.
+Educate yourself on Social Security with our resources, then work with your financial professional to make the best decision for you and your retirement.

 Nationwide Financial Social Security 360 SM Case Study, 2014